-Giant cane (Arundinaria gigantea [Walt.]
-Muhl.) is one of three bamboos native to the United States (Triplett et al. 2006); all being in the genus Arundinaria.
-Switch cane (A. tecta) is a short-statured species (typically < 2 m) found in the Atlantic and Gulf Coastal Plains.
-Hill cane (A. appalachiana) occurs in the southern Appalachians and possibly in other hilly southeastern uplands (Triplett et al. 2006).
-Giant cane or river cane is the largest species, frequently producing culms 5-6m tall and occasionally 8m in fertile soils.
+Cane (Arundinaria gigantea) is the only bamboo native to the United States.
+Cane can be divided into two subspecies (Judziewicz et al. 1999).
+Switch cane (A. gigantea tecta) is the short-stature (typically < 2 m) subspecies found along the Atlantic and Gulf Coastal Plains.
+Giant cane or river cane (A. gigantea gigantea) is the larger subspecies, frequently producing culms 5 to 6 m tall and occasionally 8 m in fertile soils.
 Giant cane is found in bottomlands and along creeks and ravines throughout the southeastern United States including the Mississippi Alluvial Valley (MAV).
-Within the MAV, canebrakes occurred primarily on the highest ground along ridgetops and levees (Platt and Brantley 1997).
-Today giant cane can be found in the MAV growing on virtually any ground not subject to prolonged inundation (Marsh 1977).
-Giant cane attains its largest size on the most fertile soils, and common lore among early settlers was that the ground under the biggest cane grew the best crops (Platt and Brantley 1997).
+Within the MAV, canebrakes occurred primarily on the highest ground along ridge-tops and levees (Platt and Brantley 1997).
+Today cane can be found growing on virtually any ground not subject to prolonged inundation (Marsh 1977).
+Cane attains its largest size on the most fertile soils, and common lore among early settlers was that the ground under the biggest cane grew the best crops (Platt and Brantley 1997).

 Like many bamboos, cane grows clonally for years before it flowers and dies (Hughes 1951, Judziewicz et al. 1999).
 The time it takes for a cane seed to germinate, grow to full size, flower and die is unknown.
 The interval may be 20 years or more, which is typical of woody bamboos (Judziewicz et al. 1999).
 Cane can flower as individual culms, in small patches, or en masse.

 Sparse or isolated flowering typically leads to little or no seed-set (Gagnon 2006).
-In contrast, largescale flowering can produce millions of fertile grains, which sprout the same growing season they are produced.
-Cane seedlings are inconspicuous and resemble many small understory grasses (Hughes 1951).
-Juvenile cane plants grow for several years before culms attain full-size (Gagnon 2006).
+In contrast, large-scale flowering can produce millions of fertile grains, which sprout the same growing season they are produced, cane seedlings being inconspicuous and resembling many small understory grasses (Hughes 1951).
+Additionally, juvenile cane plants grow for several years before culms attain full-size (Gagnon 2006).

 Like all bamboos, cane is a giant forest grass (Judziewicz et al. 1999).
 Stands of cane inevitably decline in the deep shade of closed forest canopy, although sparsely distributed stems can persist for years in such an environment.
-Cane stands need at least partial sunlight to maintain dense, canebrake-like structure.
-Culms of giant cane grow tallest in shade; they grow shorter but more densely in full sunlight (Gagnon et al. 2007).
-Hughes (1957) concluded that stands of switch cane in North Carolina gradually declined after several years of vigorous growth, and stands of giant cane in the MAV appear to follow a similar pattern (Gagnon 2006).
+Cane stands need at least partial sunlight to maintain dense, canebrake-like structure; however culms of giant cane grow tallest in shade.
+Whereas, culms are shorter but grow more densely in full sunlight (Gagnon 2006).
+Hughes (1957) concluded that stands of switch cane in North Carolina gradually declined after several years of vigorous growth, and stands of giant cane in the MAV appear to follow a similar pattern.
 However, this decline can be avoided or reversed if cane is periodically burned (Hughes 1958, Gagnon 2006).